psergi/psergi.github.io/_posts/2019-03-13-using-react-hooks-to-connect-to-redux.md

 ```jsx
 const { state, dispatch } = useContext(Context);
 ```
 Next we use the `useContext` hook passing in the `Context` object we setup in our `Context.js` file.
 The return value of the `useContext` is the current value of the `<Context.Provider>`.
 If you recall we are setting this in our `Root` component to an object with `state` and `dispatch` keys referencing the current state of the store and the store's `dispatch` method.
-We are destructing these two values into local variables.
+We are destructuring these two values into local variables.
 <br/><br/>

 ```jsx